rreusser/regl-gpu-lines/README.md

 - Data must not touch the CPU.
 - No unnecessary constraints.

+The first point means that this function performs very little CPU work at runtime and is optimized for the GPU.
+You can draw thousands of separate lines with just two WebGL draw calls.

 This second point means that projection, colors, blending, and even GLSL attributes and varyings are up to you.
 In this sense it's almost more of a data flow framework for line rendering with which you can build the line rendering you require.

 <p align="center">